-Although some view DUIs as traffic violations however, they are also considered to be criminal charges.
-If you have at least one, or even two DUIs within a period of 10 years are likely to be convicted of misdemeanors.
+Although some view DUIs as traffic violations, they are also considered criminal charges.
+If you have at least one or even two DUIs within ten years are likely to be convicted of misdemeanors.

-Three DUIs in the last 10 years are likely to have the habit of committing felony DUI convictions.
+Three DUIs in the last ten years are likely to have the habit of committing felony DUI convictions.

-While DUI convictions are forever on the criminal record of a person Employers in Hawaii are only able to consider misdemeanor DUI convictions within the last five years, or criminal DUI convictions that took place in the last seven years, but not including instances of incarceration.
+While DUI convictions are forever on a person's criminal record, employers in Hawaii can only consider misdemeanor DUI convictions within the last five years or criminal DUI convictions that took place in the last seven years, but not including instances of incarceration.

 What is the background check mandatory in Hawaii to work in the field with Children?

-School and childcare facilities that are licensed are required to complete thorough background checks on individuals who be working with children as well as other adults living in homes where in-home daycare is offered.
+School and childcare facilities that are licensed are required to complete thorough background checks on individuals working with children and other adults living in homes where in-home daycare is offered.